isgiddy/isgiddy.github.io/_posts/2024-09-10-winter-water.md

 During summer, this winter water layer warms and erodes, changes its density class and mixes with the waters above and below.
 It is thus a key mediator of water mass transformation and is thought to to be intermediary water in the pathway of water transformation from Circumpolar Deep Water to Antarctic Intermediate Water.

-{% marginfigure 'mf-id-mr' 'assets/img/winter_water/microrider_slocum.png' 'Rocklands Scientific, “A slocum with a microrider”'%}
+{% marginfigure 'mf-id-mr' 'assets/img/winter_water/slocum_mr.png' '“A slocum with a microrider”, *Sarah Nicholson*'%}

 The question addressed with this study is what physical process drives the warming of winter water in the summer time.
 We used exciting and novel observations of microstructure shear.